Will We Get a Second Round of Coronavirus Stimulus Checks?

 Trump and his staff have been relatively quiet on this issue, but signs have begun emerging that he is open to another round of stimulus, and favors more individual payments, according to CNBC:

-Trump’s advisors have echoed his sentiment.
-On Friday morning, economic advisor Kevin Hassett told CNN that another round of aid is “pretty likely,” saying he believes “it’s coming sooner rather than later.”
+Trump’s advisers have echoed his sentiment.
+On Friday morning, economic adviser Kevin Hassett told CNN that another round of aid is “pretty likely,” saying he believes “it’s coming sooner rather than later.”

 Treasury Secretary Steven Mnuchin said Thursday that he sees a “strong likelihood” the U.S. will need more stimulus.